 - Stop driving.
-If you see a safe place close-by (like inside a garage, under a highway overpass or under a service station awning), drive to it as soon as you can.
+If you see a safe place close-by (like inside a garage or under a service station awning), drive to it as soon as you can.
 Make sure you pull completely off the highway.

 - Do NOT leave the vehicle until it stops hailing.

 - Stay away from car windows.
 Cover your eyes with something, like a piece of clothing.
 If possible, get onto the floor facedown or lie down on the seat with your back to the windows.

 - Put very small children under you and cover their eyes.

 In a Building

 - Stay inside until the hail stops.

 - Account for all family members, building occupants, pets, etc.

 - Do not go outside for any reason.